Marclie/SuaveStateScanner/README.md

 * `stateBounds` - The bounds of the states in the input file.
-If provided, this should be a list in the form [statemin, statemax] specifying inclusive lower and upper bounds on indices identifying individual electronic states within an ensemble (e.g., if numStates=3 then stateBounds=[0, 1] would select only two out of three available electronic states).
+If provided, this should be a list in the form [statemin, statemax] specifying inclusive lower and upper bounds on indices identifying individual electronic states to sort (e.g., if numStates=3 then stateBounds=[0, 1] would reorder only two out of three available electronic states).
+  Electronic states from outside the range can swap with interior states to further improve continuity.
 By default all available electronic states will be included in analysis/output unless stateBounds is specified otherwise. (default: None)

 * `eBounds` - The bounds of the energies in the input file.
 If provided, this should be a list in the form [emin, emax] specifying inclusive lower and upper bounds on energies.
 By default all available